 You can call them and say:

-“Did you receive our mailing about our 2017 campaign? are you planning to participate again this year?”
+“Did you receive our mailing about our 2019 campaign?
+We hope you’re planning to participate again this year!”

 You can write them and say,